Yijun-Mao/GraphAM/README.md

 ```
 python Encoder/cnn.py
 ```
-The configurations are in 'config.py' and you may carefully check the settings before running.
+The configurations are in `config.py` and you may carefully check the settings before running.
 If it is the first time to run, the dataset would be automatically made from the raw data. <br>

 ### Construct the topological map
 After the networks are trained, the topological map can be constructed.
-To construct the topological map, you should specify the path of images that were collected when exploring the map by modifying '--path_images'.
+To construct the topological map, you should specify the path of images that were collected when exploring the map by modifying `--path_images`.
 Run
 ```
 python Encoder/ConstrucGraph.py